SrivathsanNayak/ethical-hacking-notes/TryHackMe/Rooms/README.md

 # Writeups for THM Rooms

-* Writeups for rooms in general on TryHackMe, in the order of completion:
+* Writeups for rooms (challenges and walkthroughs) in general on TryHackMe, in the order of completion:

     1. [RootMe - Easy](RootMe.md)
     2. [c4ptur3-th3-fl4g - Easy](c4ptur3-th3-fl4g.md)